Over the next five years, a series of major construction projects will make the Portland International Airport even more, well, PDX.

 Your Alaska Airlines flights now depart from C gates, as we’re demolishing A’s dim, crowded spaces to make room for more of what you love … more food, more fun, more flow.

 We’re transforming the heart of the airport with a new main terminal.
-You’ll be the first to see the Pacific Northwest-inspired design when we reveal our plans in April.
+You’ll be the first to see the Pacific Northwest-inspired design when we reveal our plans later this year.

 Look forward to epic views of Mt.
 Hood at the newly expanded E, which brings seven new restaurants and shops, contemporary art installations and comfy places to hang out.